BrewBlox/brewblox-documentation/docs/user/startup.md

 The unit settings can be found under the `Actions` button in the Spark service page.

 ![Spark actions](../images/spark-actions.png)

+You can also use the Actions menu to configure Wifi on the Spark.

 To easily replicate functionality from the original BrewPi, you can run the `Fermentation Fridge` wizard.